jhc36-duke-edu/srclibdukeedu/searchlibrarydukeedu-20180809-0950.md

 ### Add headings to add structure to the facet column

 Screen readers can navigate using headers.
 ARIA to the rescue again.
-By using ARIA `role="heading"` we can add this information without the need for CSS.
+By using ARIA `role="heading"` and `aria-level=""` we can add this information without the need for CSS.

+#### Suggested solution:

+Paste in two sets of ARIA attributes.

 ```html
 <div id="facets">